9p4/jellyfin-plugin-sso/README.md

 The nightly build may have new features unavailable in other builds, but **be warned**, things may change frequently in nightly builds, and things may break, and you could lose data.

-## Building

-This is built with .NET 6.0.
-Build with `dotnet publish .` for the debug release in the `SSO-Auth` directory.
-Copy over the `IdentityModel.OidcClient.dll`, the `IdentityModel.dll` and the `SSO-Auth.dll` files in the `/bin/Debug/net6.0/publish` directory to a new folder in your Jellyfin configuration: `config/plugins/sso`.

-## Releasing

-This plugin uses [JPRM](https://github.com/oddstr13/jellyfin-plugin-repository-manager) to build the plugin.
-Refer to the documentation there to install JPRM.

-Build the zipped plugin with `jprm --verbosity=debug plugin build .`.

 ## Roadmap